-- Expiry Time (ET) [optional] Time when the Signed URI expires.
+Expiry Time (ET) [optional] - Time when the Signed URI or Signed Token expires.
 This is represented as an integer denoting the number of seconds since midnight 1/1/1970 UTC (i.e. UNIX epoch).

 The request is rejected if the received time is later than this timestamp.
-Note: The time, including time zone, on the entities that generate and validate the signed URI need to be in sync (e.g. NTP is used). - Client IP (CIP) [optional] IP address of the client for which this Signed URI is generated.
+Note: The time, including time zone, on the entities that generate and validate the Signed URI or Signed Token need to be in sync (e.g. NTP is used).

+- o Client IP (CIP) [optional] IP address of the client for which this Signed URI or Signed Token is generated.
 This is represented in dotted decimal format for IPv4 or canonical text representation for IPv6 address [RFC5952].
-The request is rejected if sourced from a client with a different IP address.
+The request is rejected if sourced from a client with a different IP address. - o Path Pattern (PP) [mandatory for Signed Token] Path Pattern that describes for which content the Signed Token is valid.
+The Path Pattern contains an expression to match against the requested URI path to check whether the requested content is allowed to be requested with the Signed Token.
+A Path Pattern contains a sequence of one or more path segments seperated by a slash ('/') character.
+The pattern may include the wildcards '' and '?', where '' matches any sequence of characters (including the empty string) and '?' matches exactly one character.
+The three literals '\', '' and '?' should be escaped as '\\', '' and '\?'.
+All other characters are treated as literals.
+The following is an example of a valid Path Pattern: '/folder/content-83112371/ quality/segment????.mp4'.
+The Path Pattern Information Element MUST NOT be used in a Signed URI.